sideb0ard/Codetraxx/README.md

 ```
 The second kind are based on Baudio which takes a stream of numbers and
 pipes them directly into Sox/play - usually by multiplying sine waves
-together to see what happens.
+together.
 We have very little idea what we're up to and
-just tweak numbers to see what happens.
+just tweak numbers to see what happens!

 Collaboration and Config
 ------------------------